-Feelings run in various directions, regarding the Common Core standards, but one thing we notice in the standards is an emphasis on some pretty impressive poetry.
+By now, you’re familiar with the Common Core standards.
+One thing we notice in them is an emphasis on some pretty impressive poetry.
 We would love to see teaching methods attend to the heart and soul of these poems, using what we call the How to Read a Poem approach.

 Beyond that, we believe one great way to engage with a poem is with a dose of good humor.
 This partly explains our Common Core Picture Poems.
 What explains the rest?
 We’re Tweetspeak Poetry.
 We do have a reputation to uphold.